UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: CONCLUSION

 \section{CONCLUSION}

-In this work, we proposed an SE framework called UniSE, which unifies SR, TSE and SS tasks.
-UniSE adopts continuous features of the degraded speech and inference speech as conditions to generate discrete tokens of target speech via AR modeling.
-Multiple operational modes are defined by the task token, enabling task unification by the switching and combination of different modes.
+In this work, we proposed UniSE, a unified framework for SE that integrates SR, TSE, and SS tasks.
+UniSE leverages continuous speech features as conditions to generate discrete target tokens via AR modeling.
+The use of task-specific tokens enables seamless switching and combination of multiple operational modes within a single model.
+We further introduced a PRL fine-tuning strategy for coarse-to-fine optimization, aligning model generation with human perception.
 Extensive results show that our UniSE achieves competitive performance within each benchmark, verifying the effectiveness of decoder-only AR LM framework in unifying SE tasks.
-Future work could consider more general audio tasks and efforts can be made to improve the ability of codec.
+However, the proposed method faces limitations in strict streaming due to full-utterance conditioning and inferior decoding efficiency relative to NAR, posing worthy directions for future improvement.